young-geng/promoter_design/README.md

 ## Prerequisites

+1. The ``environment.yml`` file contains the necessary dependencies to run the code.
+You can create a conda environment using the following commands:
+    ```bash
+    conda env create -f environment.yml
+    conda activate promoter_design
+    ```
-1. We use Weights and Biases for logging.
+2. We use Weights and Biases for logging.
 Please set up your environment by following the instructions [here](https://docs.wandb.ai/quickstart).

 ## Workflow